Teaching writers workshop is a beautiful and amazing thing because it allows our own creativity to flow out on to paper for our student’s to see.

 You should set writers workshop procedures in place for what to do when they need a writing tool, need more paper, finish a story and get “stuck”.

 The most important thing to remember is that the children should be W-R-I-T-I-N-G!
 Not coloring, or drawing.
 That’s for a different time.

 During this time I also turn off the overhead florescent lights and use natural light and lamps.
-My kids like my Medusa Double Shade Floor Lamp because I can direct the lights into different directions so they can sit in little groups under it.
 I have about 5 lamps that only get turned on during writers workshop time.
 It makes the room have a magical and soothing feeling, which promotes writing!